AljoschaMeyer/valuable-value/README.md

 ### Human-Readable Encoding

 The human-readable encoding is intended to be read, created and edited by humans directly.
 The recommended file extension is `.vv`.
-Its syntax utilizes elements from the [generic syntax specification](https://github.com/AljoschaMeyer/generic_syntax).
+Its syntax utilizes elements from the [common syntax specification](https://github.com/AljoschaMeyer/common_syntax).

-*Whitespace* is defined as [generic syntax whitespace](https://github.com/AljoschaMeyer/generic_syntax#whitespace).
+*Whitespace* is defined as [common syntax whitespace](https://github.com/AljoschaMeyer/common_syntax#whitespace).
 A valid  human-readable value code consists of any amount of whitespace, followed by the encoding of a value as described next, followed by any amount of whitespace.

 #### Nil